TV-Rename/tvrename/options.md

 ## Preferences

 ![The Preferences Tabs](images/options/preferences-tabs-01.png){:.pic-l}
-The tabs in "Preferences", are each discussed below.<br />
+The tabs in "Preferences", are each discussed below.

+Use the links (below) to jump to a specific item...

 {:.center}
 [Media Center](#media-center)&nbsp;&#9670;&nbsp;[Search Folders](#search-folders)&nbsp;&#9670;&nbsp;[µTorrent / NZB](#µtorrent--nzb)&nbsp;&#9670;&nbsp;[Tree Coloring](#tree-coloring)